cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 As the screenshot shows there are many more RESTful endpoints exposed by the wanderlust service.
 I have created a test collection for the other relevant endpoints and you can give them a spin yourself with [Postman](https://www.getpostman.com/).
 The test collection can be downloaded [here](https://github.com/cristinanegrean/wanderlust-open-travel-api/blob/master/Wanderlust_OpenTravelAPI_Postman_collection.json).

-Of course, manual testing can be a drag and as a developer we like to automate as most as possible.
+Manual testing can be a drag and as a developer, we like to automate testing as much as possible.
 Listing below shows how to automate integration testing of HTTP operations on the `Destination` resource.

 Listing 10: [src/test/java/cristina/tech/blog/travel/domain/WanderlustIntegrationTests.java](https://github.com/cristinanegrean/wanderlust-open-travel-api/blob/master/src/test/java/cristina/tech/blog/travel/domain/WanderlustIntegrationTests.java)